 A glimmer of hope arose when Rupashi learned to sew, thanks to a government-sponsored program in their village.
 But that glimmer was short-lived—her new skills were useless without a sewing machine.
 The rising cost of living made it impossible for them to afford such an expensive purchase.
 Vasanti watched Rupashi pray to the Lord for a sewing machine of her own so she could provide a steady income for her family.

 When Rupashi heard about prayer meetings hosted by a local church, she started joining the believers during their times of prayer.
-Pastor Uday, a Gospel for Asia-supported pastor leading the church, regularly lifted up Rupashi’s needs to the Lord as his heart filled with compassion over her family’s desperate situation.
+Pastor Uday, a Gospel for Asia (GFA)-supported pastor leading the church, regularly lifted up Rupashi’s needs to the Lord as his heart filled with compassion over her family’s desperate situation.

 Answered Prayer Changes Family Situation